pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 ## Usage

-The following command will launch the test with the individual browser:
+The following command will launch the test against the default environment with the specified browser on the selenium grid:

     ./gradlew chromeTest